antjmart/Database-Backend-Project/report/project4.md

 ### 7. Grace Hash Join (If you have implemented this feature)
 - Describe how your grace hash join works (especially, in-memory structure).

+My GHJoin keeps a vector of partition file names for the outer iterator, and one for the inner iterator.
+When constructing the GHJoin object is when the partitions are set up.
+Start first with the outer iterator, the "left" side.
+Create a vector of FileHandle objects.
+Go through each index number up to numPartitions, assigning a file name to the partition vector and opening the corresponding FileHandle object with that file name.
+Keep getting tuples from the Iterator object until none left.
+For each tuple, get the key value and use std::hash(key value) mod numPartitions to get partition hash.
+Use that hash to index into file handle vector and insert a record into that partition file with the tuple data.
+Repeat this entire process over again for the inner Iterator, the "right" side.
+When getting next tuple from GHJoin, first check if we have any partition data in memory (boolean check if scanning is happening).
+If not, use a RBFM_ScanIterator on the smaller partition file with the current partition number index (compare page counts on each file handle).
+Iterate through, add tuple arrays to unordered_map mapping the join attribute to the vector of arrays.
+With a partition now mapped in memory, start a RBFM_ScanIterator on the partition, with current partition index, of the side that was not used.
+For each tuple, check if there is a match in the unordered_map, if so then combine together current scanned tuple with the tuple from map, putting the scanned tuple in the order first if it is originally from the outer Iterator, and finally return.
+More iterations will go through the rest of this mapped vector of tuple arrays.
+QE_EOF for GHJoin is reached when it goes to load in a new partition to maps in memory but partition index is equal to numPartitions.
+The maps in memory are cleared and deallocated before loading in new partitions, but partition files are destroyed specficially in GHJoin destructor.

 ### 8. Aggregation
 - Describe how your basic aggregation works.